The Very Best Adjustable Dumbbells

 The PowerBlock Pro Series dumbbells are my top recommendation because they have a durable, stable design and allow you to switch between weights quickly and easily.
 They have a unique, rectangular shape that might be off-putting to some new users, but after dozens of workouts with them over the past three years, I find them just as secure as traditional dumbbells.

 The PowerBlock’s rectangular build makes it easy to store, and there’s no need for a cradle or stand; the dumbbells rest flat and won’t roll away.
 One downside of its unique shape and recessed grip is that two-handed workouts can be a bit awkward.
-(When your wrist is surrounded by the plates, I found it hard to grip one dumbbell with two hands at a time, as when doing overhead tricep extensions.)
+For example, when your wrist is surrounded by the plates, Rellosa found it hard to grip one dumbbell with two hands at a time, as when doing overhead tricep extensions.

 You can add one or two 20-pound kits (sold separately) to the EXP for a maximum weight of 70 or 90 pounds per dumbbell, if you want to expand the plate range beyond 50 pounds.